Learn about the best sales techniques and tactics backed by sales professionals that you can use to close more deals this quarter.

 The value of in-line lead capture is that it reduces friction for the lead and may increase the chances of conversion.
 The downside, however, is that space is smaller than with a full-blown landing page, meaning you have less room for marketing or sales copy to sell the lead on your free offering.

 When a visitor clicks a lead magnet in your PPC ad, your social media post, or even within a post or page, they can also be led to a landing page to claim the lead magnet.
 Your landing page should advertise the lead magnet the visitor saw, while also making it easy for them to grab it.
-There are four parts of a landing page that you need to optimize — the headline, the benefits, the form, and the CTA button — all of which you’ll see in the example below:
+The six parts of a landing page include the headline, the unique selling proposition, the lead generation form and lead magnet, supporting copy and the CTA button.

-Here’s how to optimize the four components of a lead magnet landing page:
+Here’s how to optimize the six components of a landing page:

 The benefit of a landing page versus offering your lead magnet using in-line lead capture is that there is more room to sell your lead on the offering.
 The downside, however, is that it can add an additional step the lead must take to give you their contact information, meaning more visitors may drop off before getting the lead magnet.